auth0/docs/articles/microsites/call-api/call-api-single-page-app.md

 1. If the user is not already authenticated, our SDK redirects the user to your Auth0 Authorization Server.
 2. The user authenticates with Auth0 using one of your configured login options (e.g., username/password, social identity provider, <dfn data-key="security-assertion-markup-language">SAML</dfn>).
-3. Your app requests an ID Token, Access Token, and <dfn data-key="refresh-token">Refresh Token</dfn>.
+3. Your app requests an ID Token and Access Token.
 4. Auth0 responds with the requested tokens.
 5. The Access Token can be used to call your API and retrieve requested data.